anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 Use Automatic Optimization {#trace-and-optimize}
 ---

-There are several optimization which can perform automatically. for Avatars
+There are several optimizations which can be performed automatically for Avatars.

 - Removing Unused BlendShapes(Shape Keys)[^blend-shape]
-  - For BlendShapes with non-zero weight, there are processing load so freezing BlendShape will reduce processing load.
+  - For BlendShapes with non-zero weight, freezing BlendShapes will reduce processing load.
-  - Even if the weight is zero, removing the BlendShapes will reduce size of avatars.
+  - Even if the weight is zero, removing BlendShapes will reduce the size of avatars.
 - Removing unused Behaviours such as PhysBones
-  - If a PhysBone that does not need to be swayed is enabled, for example a PhysBone where the mesh that exists as the target of the shaking is always disabled, an extra computational load is incurred.
+  - If there are enabled PhysBones which do not need to be swayed (e.g., the swaying target mesh is always disabled), extra computational load is caused.
-- Merging bones being animated nor swayed with PhysBones
+- Merging bones which is not animated or swayed with PhysBones
-  - When clothing bones are nested inside the bones of the body, there will be many bones that do not move on their own.
-Such bones create extra load.
+  - If the clothes bones are nested into the body bones, there will be many bones which are never moved locally.
+Such bones cause extra load.

-With Avatar Optimizer, You can those optimization with adding `Trace And Optimize` to the Avatar Root!
+With AvatarOptimizer, these optimizations can be performed automatically by simply adding a `Trace And Optimize` to the Avatar Root!

 ![add-trace-and-optimize.png](add-trace-and-optimize.png)

-[^blend-shape]: BlendShapeはUnity上のシェイプキーの名前です。UnityやMayaではBlendShape、BlenderではShape Key、MetasequoiaやMMDではモーフと呼ばれます。
+[^blend-shape]: BlendShape is the name of Shape Keys in Unity.
+Unity and Maya call them as Blend Shape, Blender calls them as Shape Key, Metasequoia and MMD call them as Morph.

 Merge Meshes to reduce # of Skinned Renderers {#merge-skinned-mesh}
 --

 You can easily merge Skinned Mesh with Avatar Optimizer!
-Merging Skinned Mesh will not allow you to turn them on and off individually, but combining them will save some rendering weight!
+Merging Skinned Mesh will not allow you to turn them on and off individually, but merging them will reduce rendering load!

 {{< hint info >}}